Man on Probation Gets Caught With Meth and Pills in Missoula - NewsBreak

 Missoula PD looking to identify individuals regarding criminal case

-Missoula police are asking people to identify two individuals regarding a criminal case.
+MISSOULA, Mont. - Missoula police are asking people to identify two individuals regarding a criminal case.
 If you have information on the individuals, you are asked to contact Officer K. Trowbridge at 406-546-7693.
-Locations.
+No further information has been shared regarding the case at this time.

 Missoula Man Tries to Steal From Home Depot, Gets Caught With Meth